cpacilio/marvel_continuity/README.md

 - During the Clone Saga, we learn that five years have passed since the original Clone Saga.
 Moreover, in Spider-Man: Redemption, Flash Thompson tells Ben to be 25 years old.
 We deduce that Peter was approximately 19 when Gwen died and he is 25 during the Clone Saga.
 - ASM-2 #12, PPSM-2 #12 Happen after DD-2 #7.
 There, a new Mysterio appears and his identity is kept secret up until the mini-series _Spider-Man: Mysterio Manifesto_.
 There he is hinted to be Daniel Berkhart, a second Mysterio originally appearing in AMS #141-142.
 I definitely disliked this mini-series.
 - ASM-2 #39 is a mute issue in memory of the victims of the 9/11 terror attack.
+- AMS-2 519-524 and "The Other" are set before New Avengers #7, because Sentry is not present.
+- AMS-2 #538 happens before Daredevil #93.
+- "The Other" is a 12-issues crossover spanning the following: Friendly Neighborhood SM #1, MKSM #19, AMS-2 #525, Friendly Neighborhood SM #2, MKSM #20, AMS-2 #526, Friendly Neighborhood SM #3, MKSM #21, AMS-2 #527, Friendly Neighborhood SM #4, MKSM #22, AMS-2 #528.
+I find that it does not fullfil its grand premises.
+Moreover, many elements introduced here are not referenced later on.
+Still, AMS-2 #526-527 well written and penciled, and they can be read without having the overall picture.
+In MKSM #20 Peter and MJ go to the moon and we see the Collective floating above the Earth, this issue is set before New Avengers #16-20.

 ### Classic Marvel Era (1961-)